 - Before you ever take a plate, just take a minute and explore the buffet first.
 See what they have and note the location of several of your favorites.
 Heavier people tend to take a plate and just start piling it up from the nearest dish.
-Skinny folks are more selective and only choose the foods they think they will really enjoy.
+Skinny folks are more selective and only choose the foods they really WANT to eat.

 - If possible take a smaller plate, maybe from the salad section or dessert area.
 Go ahead and fill it up, but only take a spoonful or two from your most favorite dishes.
-You can always come back for more if it is tasty and if it isn’t, you won’t eat it out of sheer guilt for wasting food.
+If it’s tasty, you can always grab a second helping.
+If it isn’t, you won’t eat it out of sheer guilt for wasting food.

 - Seat yourself at least 16 feet away from the buffet and angle your chair so you face away.
-That’s pretty easy and studies show you will eat about half as much if you aren’t tempted by seeing a constant stream of people coming and going.
+That’s pretty easy to do.
+Studies show you will eat about half as much if you aren’t tempted by seeing a constant stream of people coming and going.

 - Choose whatever drink you prefer, but be sure to grab a glass of water also.
 It will slow down your eating and fill you up faster.

 That’s it.
-See how these simple changes could make this into a painless way to eat much less than you normally would at a buffet, without ever feeling deprived or restricted.
+See how these simple changes could make this into a painless way to enjoy your visit to the buffet without walking away feeling so stuffed.
+And you don’t have to feel deprived or restricted.
 Join me over the next several days as I impart a few more tips in this series.

 Most of these ideas came from a book by a brilliant behavioral scientist called Brian Wansink.
-Here has written several books, but these are my favorites:
+He’s written several books, but these are my favorites:

 Here’s a link to an earlier post I did on his previous book Mindless Eating.
 Again, it has tons of brilliant ideas for how to easily change your eating habits for the better and how to get your family on the healthy eating bandwagon too, without ANY whining and fussing from your kids OR your husband!